- Movie Reviews

 - Take Action

-Not recommended for children under 15 and parental guidance to 18 (Strong violence and coarse language).
+Not recommended under 15; parental guidance to 18 (strong violence and coarse language).

 This topic contains:

 |Children under 15||Not recommended due to strong violence, scary scenes and coarse language.|

 |Children aged 15-18||Parental guidance is recommended due to strong violence and coarse language.|

 This section contains details about the movie, including its classification by the Australian Government Classification Board and the associated consumer advice lines.

 |Consumer advice lines:||Science fiction themes, violence and coarse language|